trane-project/trane-project.github.io/src/generated_courses/transcription/transcription_guide.md

 First listen to the musical passage until you can audiate it clearly in your head.
 Then sing over the passage.
 At this stage it's not required to be accurate as possible.
 Rather, learn to sing the main elements of the passage and experiment with different melodies over it.
-The goal is to learn to navigate the context implied by the passage.
-You can use your instrument to keep you in check if you want.
+The goal is to learn to navigate the context implied by the passage using your voice.
+You can use your instrument to keep you in check.

 ### Transcription

 With the basic context implied by the passage now internalized in your ear, try to play over it using your instrument.
 The goal at this point is not to accurately reproduce the passage, but rather about learning to navigate that context and use it as a basis for improvisation.
-Feel free to experiment, and find out for yourself what works and what does not.
+Feel free to experiment, and find out for yourself what works and what doesn't.

 ### Advanced Singing

 At this stage, you should sing the passage with more detail and precision using solfège.
 You also pitch the music up and down a random number of semitones to practice in a variety of keys.
+However, while the focus is narrower, you should still experiment and play with the music.

 The recommended solfège system is movable do, with a la-based minor.
 In this system, the note for the root of the key is always represented by do, and the modes are represented by the different syllables.
 The minor mode, for example, starts with the syllable la.
-This system has the advantage that the same syllables can be used for all keys.
+This system has the advantage that the same syllables can be used for all modes.
 For the syllables used in the recommended solfège system, see this [link](https://en.wikipedia.org/wiki/Solf%C3%A8ge#Minor).

 ### Advanced Transcription

 At this stage, you play over the passage, and sing it with more detail and precision.
 It's at this point that you can engage in what is traditionally called transcription.
 You should also transpose the passage up or down a random number of semitones.

-The passage is still used as a basis for improvisation, but the focus is much narrower than in the basic transcription lesson, and the actual music played in the passage take precedence over the context implied by it.
+The passage is still used as a basis for improvisation, but the focus is much narrower than in the basic transcription lesson, and more attention is paid to details such as articulation, phrasing, etc.

 ## Transcription Tips